loki9919/sos-vet/README.md

 ## How can I deploy this project?

+### Option 1: Using Lovable

 Simply open [Lovable](https://lovable.dev/projects/59c08bc6-c9eb-425b-b1ef-78fdf0d67901) and click on Share -> Publish.

+### Option 2: Using GitHub Pages

+This project is configured to be deployed to GitHub Pages using GitHub Actions.
+When you push changes to the `main` branch, the site will be automatically built and deployed.

+To set up GitHub Pages deployment:

+1. Go to your GitHub repository settings
+2. Navigate to "Pages" in the sidebar
+3. Under "Build and deployment", select "GitHub Actions" as the source
+4. The site will be available at `https://[your-username].github.io/sos-vet-website-rabat/`

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

+## Can I connect a custom domain to GitHub Pages?

+Yes, you can connect a custom domain to your GitHub Pages site:

+1. Go to your GitHub repository settings
+2. Navigate to "Pages" in the sidebar
+3. Under "Custom domain", enter your domain name
+4. Update your domain's DNS settings to point to GitHub Pages
+5. For more details, see [GitHub's documentation on custom domains](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site)

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)